nordbynick/UWFinTech_Project3/README.md

 - Main Branch - Please find a pdf of our final presentation

 ## **Outcomes**
 - Using machine learning models, our Team was able to predict hotel cancellations with confidence (particularly using the SMOTEENN Resampling + BalancedRandomForestClassifier model, which rendered a ~90% accuracy score).
 Vizualizations of our final accuracy score outcomes are below.
-Please see our uploaded slide show for an in depth analysis of the outcomes.
+Please see our uploaded slide show for more information on the outcomes.

 ![](Images/accuracy_score_grid.PNG)